LasagnaCake/Makai/README.md

 | json2xml   | JSON-to-XML conversion                              | Modified version only used internally, not required |
 | CryptoPP   | Encryption, decryption, compression & decompression | \*Yes (Lib file[^3])                                |

 \* Only bundled in the "full" library package, not the "lite" version.
-For linux builds, cURL and SDL2 are not provided.

 ## Documentation